Adrien0005/streamify_gcp/README.md

 ### Core Purpose
 Compare and analyze two different streaming approaches in GCP for real-time data ingestion to BigQuery:
-- Cloud Functions using python function
+- Cloud Functions using python
 - Dataflow using GCP template

 The project simulates a music streaming service's events to help you make informed decisions about which streaming solution best fits your use case based on: